“…You like to think that you’re immune to the stuff, oh yeah, it’s closer to the truth to say you can’t get enough.

 Ending the Cycle of Love Addiction Starts with You

-With my assistance, Callum was able to take a step back and observe his own behavior in seeking – and keeping – relationships.
+With my assistance, Callum was able to take a step back and observe his own behaviour in seeking – and keeping – relationships.

-Together, we were able to break down each behavior and:
+Together, we were able to break down each behaviour and:

 - Discuss how it was dysfunctional